Alex-Vasilache/NMBRL/README.md

 ├── utils/
 │   └── __init__.py
 ├── README.md                   # This readme file
-└── run_mbrl.py                 # Main script to configure and run an experiment
+├── run_mbrl.py                 # Main script to configure and run an experiment └── visualize_and_evaluate.py   # Script for loading and evaluating trained models
 ```

 ## 4. Development Roadmap & Task Breakdown